pelias/interpolation/readme.md

 lon	174.7670925
 ```

+### extract
-### extract address data from the db for a specific street
+> extract address data from the db for a specific street

-note: the lat/lon values are approximate, they must lie within the bounding boxes of the desired street.
+note: the lat/lon values you provide are in order to disambiguate the street, they must lie within the bounding boxes of the desired street.

 ```bash
 ./interpolate extract address.db street.db "-41.288788" "174.766843" "glasgow street"